exfalsoquodlibet/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ------------

     ├── LICENSE
+    │
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile                <- Makefile with commands like `make data` or `make train` │
+    ├── README.md               <- The top-level README for developers using this project.
+    │
-    ├── CONTRIBUTING.md    <- Guide to how potential contributors can help with your project ├── .env               <- Where to declare individual user environment variables ├── data
+    ├── CONTRIBUTING.md         <- Guide to how potential contributors can help with your project │
+    ├── .env                    <- Where to declare individual user environment variables │
+    ├── .gitignore              <- Files and directories to be ignored by git │
+    ├── test_environment.py     <- Python environment tester
+    │
+    ├── data
     │   ├── external             <- Data from third party sources.
     │   ├── interim              <- Intermediate data that has been transformed.